Microsoft/azure-docs.pt-pt/articles/iot-dps/quick-create-simulated-device.md

 3. Na janela *Solution Explorer* (Explorador de Soluções) do Visual Studio, navegue para a pasta **Provision\_Tools**.
 Clique com o botão direito do rato no projeto **tpm_device_provision** e selecione **Configurar como Projeto de Arranque**.

 4. No menu do Visual Studio, selecione **Debug** (Depurar)  > **Start without debugging** (Iniciar sem depuração) para executar a solução.
-O aplicativo lê e exibe uma **_ID de registro_** e uma **_chave de endosso_** .
-Observe ou copie esses valores.
+The app reads and displays a **_Registration ID_** and an **_Endorsement key_** .
+Note or copy these values.
 Serão utilizados na secção seguinte na inscrição de dispositivos.

 <a id="portalenrollment"></a>

 ## <a name="create-a-device-enrollment-entry-in-the-portal"></a>Criar uma entrada de inscrição de dispositivos no portal

-1. Entre no portal do Azure, selecione o botão **todos os recursos** no menu esquerdo e abra o serviço de provisionamento de dispositivos.
+1. Sign in to the Azure portal, select the **All resources** button on the left-hand menu and open your Device Provisioning service.

-1. Selecione a guia **gerenciar** registros e, em seguida, selecione o botão **adicionar registro individual** na parte superior.
+1. Select the **Manage enrollments** tab, and then select the **Add individual enrollment** button at the top.

-1. No painel **adicionar registro** , insira as seguintes informações:
+1. In the **Add Enrollment** panel, enter the following information:
    - Selecione **TPM** como o *Mecanismo* de atestado de identidades.
-   - Insira a *ID de registro* e a *chave de endosso* do seu dispositivo TPM a partir dos valores que você anotou anteriormente.
+   - Enter the *Registration ID* and *Endorsement key* for your TPM device from the values you noted previously.
    - Selecione um hub IoT ligado ao seu serviço de aprovisionamento.
    - Opcionalmente, pode fornecer as seguintes informações:
-       - Insira uma *ID de dispositivo* exclusiva (você pode usar os documentos de teste sugeridos **-dispositivo** ou fornecer seu próprio).
+       - Enter a unique *Device ID* (you can use the suggested **test-docs-device** or provide your own).
 Certifique-se de que evita dados confidenciais quando der o nome ao seu dispositivo.
-Se você optar por não fornecer um, a ID de registro será usada para identificar o dispositivo.
+If you choose not to provide one, the registration ID will be used to identify the device instead.
        - Atualize o **estado inicial do dispositivo duplo** com a configuração inicial pretendida para o dispositivo.
-   - Depois de concluído, pressione o botão **salvar** .
+   - Once complete, press the **Save** button.

       ![Introduza as informações de inscrição de dispositivos no portal](./media/quick-create-simulated-device/enter-device-enrollment.png)